 El Retiro.
 Designed for the pleasure of Kings, El Retiro’s Park is perfect to escape from Madrid’s urban life.
 Stroll around to find rose gardens, wide walkways, terrace cafes, fountains, statues (including the only one in the world dedicated to the devil), musicians and entertainers, and a rowing lake known as El Estanque.

 Salamanca.
 Here, the finest boutiques are in a unique setting.
 Wide pavements lined with trees make going shopping even more enjoyable.
 The Barrio de Salamanca is a meeting point for locals and you, provided you are a shopping lover.
-Explore the Golden Mile located in Calle José Ortega y Gasset and the tranquil Calle Jorge Juan, among others.
+Explore the Golden Mile located in Calle José Ortega y Gasset and the lively Calle Jorge Juan, among others.

 Salesas.
 Fashionistas and trendsetters gather here for the latest in fashion and art.
 Salesas is the neighborhood of fashion showrooms, shops frequented by trade experts and style labs.
 You can also find more than 70 Modernist buildings here while enjoying a delightful gastronomic tour on streets filled with hundred-year-old shops.